Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Introduction

 Coarse-graining (CG) offers a complementary approach by simplifying atomistic models into reduced representations that capture essential interactions.~\cite{noidPerspectiveCoarsegrainedModels2013, Noid2023, noidRigorousProgressCoarseGraining2024a}.
 This reduction in dimensionality smooths the free energy surface and decreases computational cost, thus extending the time and length scales accessible to simulation~\cite{marrinkMARTINIForceField2007} while also improving the statistical efficiency of the reweighting procedures.
 In many applications~\cite{bernardi2015enhanced, yang2019enhanced}, enhanced sampling and coarse-graining can be combined, allowing researchers to combine the benefits of both methods to efficiently explore complex molecular systems.~\cite{klepeis2009long}.

 Traditional CG models have historically been parameterized using either "top-down" or "bottom-up" approaches.
 In top-down approaches, the model parameters are adjusted to reproduce macroscopic observables, such as experimental measurements.
-A well-known example is the MARTINI model, which was designed to reproduce experimental free energies~\cite{marrinkMARTINIForceField2007}.
-In bottom-up approaches~\cite{jinBottomupCoarseGrainingPrinciples2022}, the goal is to construct a CG model that reproduces the thermodynamic/kinetic behavior of the fine-grained system.
-A common approach is to enforce \textit{thermodynamic consistency}, ensuring that simulations with the CG model yield the same equilibrium distribution as fine-grained simulations projected onto the CG phase space~\cite{jinBottomupCoarseGrainingPrinciples2022,noidPerspectiveCoarsegrainedModels2013}.
+A well-known example is the MARTINI model, which was designed to reproduce experimental partition coefficients~\cite{marrinkMARTINIForceField2007}.
+In bottom-up approaches~\cite{jinBottomupCoarseGrainingPrinciples2022}, the primary goal is to construct a CG model that reproduces the equilibrium configurational distribution (or free energy landscape) of the fine-grained system~\cite{noidPerspectiveCoarsegrainedModels2013}.
+While this ensures the model captures correct static correlations, it does not guarantee the accurate reproduction of dynamical properties.~\cite{jinBottomupCoarseGrainingPrinciples2022,noidPerspectiveCoarsegrainedModels2013}.
 By construction, the exact CG potential is the many-body potential of mean force (PMF).
 However, traditional attempts to approximate the PMF using functional forms or large basis sets similar to classical all-atom potentials have generally proven limited, as added complexity rarely guarantees improved accuracy or transferability~\cite{noidPerspectiveCoarsegrainedModels2013}.